rolling-scopes-school/cloud-development-course-initial/7_authorization/task.md

 ---

-_NOTE: Recommended for personal growth and further interviews, but this part would not be evauated on cross-check._
+_NOTE: Recommended for personal growth and further interviews, but this part would not be evaluated on cross-check._

 - **+1** - Client application should display alerts for the responses in 401 and 403 HTTP statuses.
 This behavior should be added to the `nodejs-aws-fe-main/src/index.tsx` file.
 - **Just Practice, No Evaluation** - Add Login page and protect `getProductsList` lambda by the Cognito Authorizer